Skip to main content

 Medicare is billed quarterly for those who are not starting Social Security benefits.
 However, an individual may elect to have a monthly bill in place of a quarterly bill.

 Medicare Part B doesn’t pay the full cost of services.
-Part B has an annual deductible.
-The annual deductible for Part B is $240 in 2024.
+It has an annual deductible, which varies much like the premiums do.
+For example, between 2020 and 2024, the deductible went from $198 to $240.
 After the deductible is met, Medicare will start to pay 80% of an accepting assignment.
 You’ll be responsible for a 20% coinsurance and any excess charges if your healthcare provider does not accept Medicare assignment.

 You can see any doctor nationwide that accepts the Medicare assignment.
 If you go to a provider that accepts Medicare but not an assignment, you could be subject to up to a 15% excess charge.